-- Verbal or written anticipatory guidance to the child's legal parent or guardian about the harmful effects of lead exposure for children starting at age 6 months to 72 months (6 years).
-At a minimum, the information should include that: - Children can be harmed by lead exposure from old or chipping lead-based paint and dust. - Children beginning to crawl, through age 72 months, are particularly at risk. - Blood lead level testing should be completed on children (finger stick or venous blood draw): - At ages 12 months and 24 months. - For children between ages 12-24 months who have no record of lead testing. - If a child between ages 24-72 months is missing a lead test at 24 months or after. - When requested by a child's parent or guardian. - When the provider conducting the Periodic Health Assessment (PHA) for children ages 12-72 months is aware of increased risk of lead exposure/poisoning due to changes in the child's circumstances.
+- Verbal or written anticipatory guidance to the child's legal parent or guardian about the harmful effects of lead exposure for children ages 6 months to 72 months (6 years).
+At a minimum, the information should include that: - Children can be harmed by lead exposure from old or chipping lead-based paint and dust. - Children beginning to crawl, through age 72 months, are particularly at risk. - Anticipatory guidance must be documented in member record.
+Providers should use DHCS suggested CPT codes 83655 (lead test) with one of 99401, 99402, 99403, or 99404 (preventive medicine counseling). - · Blood lead level testing should be completed on children (finger stick or venous blood draw): - At ages 12 months and 24 months. - For children between ages 12-24 months who have no record of lead testing. - If a child between ages 24-72 months is missing a lead test at 24 months - When requested by a child's parent or guardian. - When the provider conducting Periodic Health Assessment (PHA) for children ages 12-72 months is aware of increased risk of lead exposure/poisoning due to changes in the child's circumstances.